google/skia/site/user/api/SkPaint_Reference.md

 bool isDither() const
 </pre>

-If true, color error may be distributed to smooth color transition.
+returns true if <a href="#Dither">Dither</a> is setIf true, color error may be distributed to smooth color transition.
 Equivalent to <a href="#SkPaint_getFlags">getFlags</a> masked with <a href="#SkPaint_kDither_Flag">kDither Flag</a>.

 ### Return Value